agarciamontoro/kepler_laws/README.md

 ![Interacción](Screenshots/ThirdScreen.png)

-Now, touch it with The other hand.
+Now, touch it with the other hand.
 Or even with both of them!